https://hgic.clemson.edu/

 Combine Several Types of Physical Activities

-Aerobic activity strengthens the heart and lungs, uses lots of oxygen and burns many calories (e.g., brisk walking, bicycling, swimming, tennis, and using cardio machines).
+Aerobic activity, also called endurance or cardio activities, strengthens the heart and lungs, uses lots of oxygen and burns many calories (e.g., brisk walking, bicycling, swimming, tennis, and using cardio machines).
+These are types of physical activities in which people move their large muscles in a rhythmic manner for a sustained period of time.
+Over time, regular aerobic activity makes the cardiorespiratory system stronger and more fit.

-Resistance, Strength Building, & Weight-bearing activities work the large muscles of the legs, arms, chest, and stomach (e.g., walking, carrying a child, using free weights and weight machines).
-This type of exercise helps increase the percentage of your body composition that is muscle, which makes it easier for you to lift, move, and carry things.
-Having more muscle also means you will burn more calories at rest than those who have less muscle, because your metabolism will be higher.
+Muscle-Strengthening & Bone-Strengthening activities work the large muscles of the legs, arms, chest, and stomach (e.g., walking, carrying a child, using free weights and weight machines).
+This type of exercise helps increase the percentage of your body composition, which is muscle, making it easier for you to lift, move, and carry things.
+Having more muscle also means you will burn more calories at rest than those who have less muscle because your metabolism will be higher.

-Balance & Stretching activities burn fewer calories, increases muscle length and movement of joints to help you reach, stretch and bend, reduces muscle tightness and prevents injuries. (e.g., yoga, gentle stretching, dancing and martial arts)
+Balance & Flexibility activities burn fewer calories, increase muscle length and movement of joints to help you reach, stretch and bend, reduce muscle tightness and prevent injuries. (e.g., yoga, gentle stretching, dancing and martial arts).
+Stretching exercises are effective in increasing flexibility and thereby can allow people to more easily do activities that require greater flexibility.
+Time spent doing flexibility activities by themselves does not count toward meeting the aerobic or muscle-strengthening key guidelines.

 Building An Exercise Program

-Using walking as the example, here are the steps for building an exercise program:
+Using walking as an example, here are the steps for building an exercise program:

 • Consult a health care provider (if you have a chronic health problem, are a man over age 40 or a woman over 50).